ALonelyJuicebox/OFMetadataToStash/README.md

 - (Image/Scene) x Performer association
 - (Image/Scene) x Studio association

-To be clear, this script _does not download any metadata from any website_.
+To be clear, this script does _not_ download any metadata from any website.
-You must already have this metadata file in your posession.
+If want all available metadata, you must already have this metadata file in your posession.

-Don't have an Onlyfans metadata database file? _No problem!_ This script can associate performer names/studio based on file paths as well!
+This script can associate performer names/studio based on file paths as well (if you don't have a metadata database to use)

-**Bonus Utility**:
+### Additional Utilities:

+**OnlyFans Metadata Database Sanitizer**

+- Want to exchange your metadatabase with someone else but need a santized version without any potentially identifiable/unrelated information in it?
-The `OFMetadataDatabase_Sanitizer` script in the Utilities folder will happily scrub all OnlyFans Metadata DB tables and redact filepaths of any information not relevant purely to tagging.
-This makes sharing your OnlyFans Database with others **far** less potentially sensitive! 🙂
+  The `OFMetadataDatabase_Sanitizer` script in the Utilities folder will happily produce a clone of the database of your choosing with filepaths/any information not relevant purely to tagging completely redacted.

-Just install the SQLite module, run the OFMetadataDatabase_Sanitizer.ps1 file and it will prompt you for the path to your metadata database.
-Don't worry, the original file will NOT be modified.

 # Requirements
   - Fully tested on Stash v0.11 using DC OnlyFans Script v7.6.1 on the following operating systems